RakhithJK/libretro-Lakka-LibreELEC-wiki/Raspberry-Pi.md

 Add following lines to `config.txt`:

     enable_tvout=1
     dtoverlay=vc4-kms-v3d-pi4,composite=1

 ## Analog audio output
-Following lines have to be added to `config.txt` to enable audio output via the analog 3.5 inch jack:
+If you are missing the audio output device for the 3.5 mm jack, following lines have to be added to `config.txt` to enable audio output via the 3.5 mm jack:

     dtoverlay=piaudio
     dtparam=audio=on

 These lines must be in this order and no other config lines should be between them.

-Additionally in RetroArch set the audio output device to `default:CARD=Headphones`.
+In RetroArch set the audio output device to `default:CARD=Headphones` to route the audio output to the 3.5 mm jack.